CynthiaKoopman/Reinforcement-Learning/README.md

-# Reinforcement Learning - Basic
+# Reinforcement Learning - Basics
 Easy Implementation of selected Reinforcement Learning Algorithms using Pytorch on environments from OpenAI gym.

 Ready: